nyu-ossd-s19/sklearn-logistics/initial-presentation.md

   - built on top of numpy, scipy, matplotlib

 * why you picked that particular project
+  - interest in Python and wish to improve upon it
+  - the project has 'Good First Issue' or 'easy' bug to work on
+  - the community seems responsive and open for suggestion

 * how the group assessed the health of the project